-Elsham Wolds opened as a heavy bomber station as part of 1 Group Bomber Command in July 1941 and 103 Squadron RAF moved to their new home soon after and began a long and well known association with the airfield.
+RAF Elsham Wolds opened as a heavy bomber station as part of 1 Group Bomber Command in July 1941 and 103 Squadron RAF moved to their new home soon after and began a long and well known association with the airfield.
 Throughout the rest of the war the Squadron was based at Elsham Wolds and flew many and varied operations over occupied Europe.
 576 Squadron RAF were formed at Elsham Wolds in November 1943 and operated from the airfield until the end of October 1944 when they moved to RAF Fiskerton.
 On the 1st April 1945 100 Squadron RAF were transferred from RAF Waltham near Grimsby to Elsham Wolds as the Waltham runways were deteriorating and no longer suitable for heavy bomber operations.

-Among the RAF personalities associated with the airfield are Hugh Constantine, Ronald Ivelaw-Chapman, Francis “Ferdy” Swain and Walter Sheen.
+Among the higher ranking RAF personalities associated with the airfield are

 Elsham Wolds was then home to No 21 HGCU of Transport Command who vacated the airfield in November 1946.